Shiva-Chunbuk/Shiva-Chunbuk/README.md

 *Talking about Personal Stuff:*

-- 🌐 I’m interested in Machine Learning and Competitive Programming.
+- 🌐 I’m interested in Front-end web development and Competitive Programming.
 - 🌟 I’m looking for a good internship opportunity.
 - 💬 Ask me about ML and Technology in general.
 - ✉ How to reach me: <a href="mailto:shiva21102@iiitnr.edu.in">shiva21102@iiitnr.edu.in 📧 </a>.